prisma/prisma1/content/04-Reference/02-Database/02-Data-Modelling.md

 </InfoBox>

-## GraphQL Types
+## Model types

-A *GraphQL model type* defines the structure for a certain type of your data.
+A *model type* defines the structure for a certain type of your data.
 If you are familiar with SQL databases you can think of a type as the schema for a table.
 A type has a name, an optional description and one or multiple [fields](!alias-teizeit5se).

 An instantiation of a type is called a *node*.
 The collection of all nodes is what you would refer to as your "application data".
 The term node refers to a node inside your data graph.

 Every type you define will be available as a type in your GraphQL schema.
-A common notation to quickly describe a type is the [GraphQL SDL (schema definition language)](!alias-kr84dktnp0).

-### GraphQL Types in the Model Schema
+### Defining a model type

-A GraphQL type is defined in the model schema with the keyword `type`:
+A GraphQL type is defined in the data model with the keyword `type`:

 ```graphql
 type Story {